-Traditional Chinese Medicine (TCM) foundations of belief are thousands of years old, they are based on the theory of meridians that connect the whole body.
+Traditional Chinese Medicine (TCM) foundations of belief are thousands of years old, based on the theory of meridians that connect the whole body.
 A TCM diagnosis is inclusive of all of the presenting symptoms and draws a conclusion that explains them all.
-It is constructed around the belief that Qi and vital energy surround all things, and that disease or illness are the result of blockages and imbalances in this energy.
-Acupuncture needles trigger the brain to desist a stress response and focuses it's energy on healing areas that are highlighted in treatment.
-This all encompassing approach to disease allows a well-rounded and subtle rehabilitation that comes naturally to the human body.
+It is constructed around the belief that Qi and vital energy surround all things, and that disease or illness is the result of blockages and imbalances in this energy.
+Acupuncture needles trigger the brain to desist a stress response and focuses it's energy on healing areas highlighted in treatment.
+This all-encompassing approach to disease allows a well-rounded and subtle rehabilitation that comes naturally to the human body.

-Common Modalities used in treatment are acupuncture, moxibustion (warming therapy), slide cupping techniques, herbal prescriptions, diet therapy, Qi Gong and Tai Chi.
+Common modalities used in the the treatment are acupuncture, moxibustion (warming therapy), slide cupping techniques, herbal prescriptions, diet therapy, Qi Gong and Ti Chi.

-Traditional Chinese Acupuncture, is founded in ancient systems theory, clinician experience and intuition.
-It is used to resume normal balance to the whole body.
-The balance of yin and yang, masculine and feminine, thought and emotion, hot and cold, internal and external, as well as wake and sleep cycles.
+Traditional Chinese Acupuncture is found in ancient systems theory, clinician experience and intuition.
+It resumes balance to the whole body: the balance of yin and yang, masculine and feminine, thought and emotion, hot and cold, internal and external, as well as wake and sleep cycles.

-This practice uses thin needles, tapped into the skin at specific points along a meridian line.
-This is done to influence circulation and hormones.
-These maridians are highways of neurological information which directly stimulate the brain to heal the body.
+This practise uses thin needles, tapped into the skin at specific points along a meridian line and done to influence circulation and hormones.
+These meridians are highways of neurological information that directly stimulate the brain to heal the body.

-This process treats a wide tange of conidtion not limited to but including:
+This process treats a wide range of conditions including, but not limited to: